CloudEngineHub/fprime/docs/documentation/user-manual/design/communication-adapter-interface.md

 > [!NOTE]
 > components implementing the *Communication Adapter Interface* must deallocate any `Fw::Buffer` received on the `comDataIn` port or must delegate the deallocation to another component (e.g. a driver).
-See [Memory Management in F´ (under construction)](memory.md)

 ### comDataIn Description